samiaJahan929/Performance-Testing--Project/README.md

 In the performance testing test project, I took two APIs.

-<h3>1.Restful-Booker (Books API):</h3>
+<h3>1.
+Restful-Booker (Books API):</h3>

-- Purpose: Load and stress testing
+- Purpose: Load and stress testing.

 - Test Setup:
    - Simulate varying loads using threads to test response times under different traffic conditions.
    - Use HTTP requests (GET, POST, PUT, DELETE) and validate responses with assertions.

-2.Dmoney (Website Transaction API):
+<h3>2.Dmoney (Website Transaction API):</h3>

-Purpose: API chaining for transactions (Deposit, SendMoney, Payment).
+- Purpose: API chaining for transactions (Deposit, SendMoney, Payment).

-Test Setup:
+- Test Setup:
-Use CSV Data files to run dynamic transaction data.
+  - Use CSV Data files to run dynamic transaction data.
-Simulate multiple transactions using three threads to concurrently run Deposit, SendMoney, and Payment APIs in a chain.
+  - Simulate multiple transactions using three threads to concurrently run Deposit, SendMoney, and Payment APIs in a chain.

 This setup ensures both load testing and real-world transaction performance testing using JMeter.

 # Technology Used
+- Java Development Kit (JDK)

-- Jmeter
+- Apache Jmeter

 - Postman

+# Test Case scenario for Booking API
+<h3> Create a JMeter Collection </h3>

+- Configured API for login, booking creation, and booking search in Jmeter
+- Used a Gaussian Random Timer for simulating realistic user behavior
+- Conducted load tests with increasing durations (5, 10, and 20 minutes)
+- Conducted stress tests to identify the server's bottleneck throughput
+- Generated HTML and Excel reports for both load and stress tests

 # Load and Stress Test Excel Report